xpepermint/migratablejs/README.md

 });
 ```

+You can also use `migrator.addDir("./seeds")` to load migrations from folder.

 ### Seeding

 Seed operations are similar to migrations.
 The difference is only that they can be performed multiple times.